floitsch/bmp180-driver/README.md

 # BMP180
-Driver for the Bosch BMP180 environmental sensor
+Driver for the Bosch BMP180 environmental sensor.